rg-3/tenv.rb/README.md

 through its web APIs using a REPL.
 The environment uses the [Ruby](https://www.ruby-lang.org) programming language, [Pry](https://github.com/pry/pry#top) and the [Twitter library](https://github.com/sferik/twitter).

-twenv.rb is a useful environment for learning, not only about Twitter, but also about Ruby and Pry.
-Pry allows a high degree of customization and twenv.rb follows that path as well.

 [Back to top](#top)

 ## <a id='install'> Installation </a>